pilatuswang/Udacity_P3/README.md

 In this project, I will analyze the interactions the users have with the articles on the IBM Watson Studio platform, and make recommendations to them about new articles they would like.

 # File Description
-The file in this repository "Re" has all the project details including the python codes.
+The file in this repository "Recommendations_with_IBM_Chen.ipynb" has all the project details including the python codes.

 # Table of Cotents